enzeli/TopGrossingMonitor/README.md

 Key Features
 - Fetch designated RSS feed and display in tableview.
-- Store favourites in Core Data, managed by Singleton FavDataManager class. ( Modified version of [here](http://nachbaur.com/blog/smarter-core-data) )
+- Store favourites in Core Data, managed by a Singleton FavDataManager. ( Improved version of [this nice article](http://nachbaur.com/blog/smarter-core-data) )
 - Universal app supporting both landscape and portrait orientation on iPad.

 External Resources Used